Loading...

 template<typename P>

-keeps running the work-stealing loop until the predicate becomes true
+keeps running the work-stealing loop until the predicate returns true

 Parameters